Compound interest accounts in the UK

 When researching the best compound interest savings accounts, it’s important to compare like-for-like.
 Comparing the gross interest rate on one account with the AER (annual equivalent rate) on another, for instance, won’t give you an accurate snapshot.
 One reason for this is that the AER takes the effect of compounding into account, whereas the gross interest rate does not.

 If you want to quickly and easily open a compound savings account in the UK, register for a Raisin UK Account and log in to apply today.
-Opening an account with Raisin UK is free, and you’ll find competitive interest rates from a range of UK banks.
+Opening an account with Raisin UK is free, and you’ll find competitive interest rates from over 40 banks and building societies.